 Eibhlin Moynihan Wickham describes how “Lighthouse children had a unique life… It was only at land-based stations that the families were together.
 On an offshore [one] dad was on the lighthouse and mam and children [lived] at the shore dwellings.
 Not many children can say they went to sleep every night with the beam from the lantern lens passing their bedroom window, rotating in a constant rhythm.”

 Another lighthouse daughter, Aoife Hennessy’s father was the keeper of Loop Head, “getting to climb to the steps of the lighthouse to turn the lights on was such a great feeling as a child.”

 Passing the Torch

-When it was time for retirement, a keeper often had many sons or nephews ready and willing to take over lighthouse responsibilities.
-Willie O’Donnell, temporary keeper at Inishowen Lighthouse took over from his uncle James O’Donnell who had been doing the job for an astonishing 60 years.
-At the ripe old age of 85, James O’Donnell had understandably gotten too stiff to go up the lighthouse tower and tend to the light.
-Willie was just 17 when he took over from his elderly uncle and devoted his life to the light until he too retired at the age of 75.
+When it came to retirement, a keeper often had a string of sons or nephews ready and willing to take over the family business.
+Willie O’Donnell, Temporary Keeper at Inishowen Lighthouse took over from his uncle James O’Donnell who had been doing the job for an astonishing 60 years.
+At the ripe age of 85, James O’Donnell had understandably gotten too stiff to go up the tower and put on the light.
+Willie was just 17 when he took over from his elderly uncle and devoted his life to the light until he retired at 75.

-Although the lighthouses are now automated and there are no longer keepers at each station, the family connection with the lighthouse landscape continues.
-If you go and stay at Galley Head you may meet Gerald Butler, son of Pauline and Larry.
-Gerald is now caretaker of Galley Head and has written about the lightkeeping life too.
+Although the lighthouses are now automated and we no longer have keepers, the family connection with the lighthouse landscape continues.
+Liam McFaul, whose family are synonymous with Rathlin West Light, is a warden at the island’s stunning RSBP bird sanctuary.
+While Gerald Butler, former Attendant Keeper and son of Pauline and Larry, is now caretaker of Galley Head and has written about the lightkeeping life too.

-Take a trip to one of these Great Lighthouses and discover for yourself the captivating effect of life on the edge.
+Take a trip to one of the lighthouses and discover for yourself the captivating effect of these shining beacons.